-Federal revenues reflect a decrease in funding with the reduction in Title I D funding for which the District serves as a pass through.
-This decrease is \$70,541.
-All other Federal subsidies are down an average of 2.5%.
-Federal funding for the 2018-19 years stands at \$703,388.
-Federal funding consists of Title I, II & IV programs along with Perkins funding however the federal funding for IDEA is handled through the IU and is accounted for as local pass through funding.
+Federal revenues reflect an increase of \$69,638 in funding with the main increase coming from other restrict grants, namely Cares Relief funding.
+All other Federal subsidies are down an average of 3%.
+Federal funding for the 2019-20 years stands at \$773,028.
+Federal funding consists of Title I, II & IV programs along with Perkins funding however, the federal funding for IDEA is handled through the IU and is accounted for as local pass-through funding.